somar0/Crossbar-Design/README.md

       Components to differentiate between strided move and vertical move

 ### CB.vhdl
-      crossbar component which has the columns and the interface circuit. accumulator and comparator components are also in CB components and not in the interface circuit because results in accumulator and comparator need to be stored longer than in XNORs and popcount.
+      Crossbar component which has the columns and the interface circuit.
+      Accumulator and comparator components are also in CB components and not in the interface circuit because results in accumulator and comparator need to be stored longer than in XNORs and popcount.

 ### column.vhdl
-      to calculate the multiplication through the XNORs gates
+      Column to calculate the multiplication between weights and inputs through the XNORs gates

 ### cb_xnor.vhdl
       XNOR gate that takes two bits as inputs

 ### ic.vhdl
-      interface circuit components which has the popcount
+      Interface circuit components which has the popcount

 ### popcount.vhdl
-      to count how many ones in the resulting vector from XNOR gates, it has many adders and flip flops components
+      Popcount to count how many ones in the resulting vector from XNOR gates, it has many adders and flip flops components

 ### cb_adder.vhdl
-      to add two vectors of a given size through generic
+      Adder To add two vectors of a given size through generic

 ### cb_dff.vhdl
-      to register a vector of a given size through generic
+      D-flip flop to register a vector of a given size through generic

 ### acc.vhdl
-      accumulator to accumulate the popcount results (partial sums)
+      Accumulator to accumulate the popcount results (partial sums)

 ### comparator.vhdl
-      comparator to compare the final result of the accumulator with the appropriate threshold value
+      Comparator to compare the final result of the accumulator with the appropriate threshold value